Plaintext-Scale Fair Data Exchange: Introduction

-The FDE protocol~\cite{TasSZMKBN24} entirely eliminates dispute timers and achieves constant-sized on-chain communication.
-In FDE, the seller publishes a single KZG polynomial commitment~\cite{KateZG10} and provides an upfront, constant-sized \emph{Verifiable Encryption of Committed Knowledge} (VECK) proof that every ciphertext sent to the buyer encrypts the correct polynomial evaluation.
-The protocol requires only three on-chain messages---commitment $\rightarrow$ payment $\rightarrow$ decryption key.
-The buyer can verify the VECK proof immediately, pay, and decrypt the file without waiting or worrying about subsequent disputes.
+The FDE protocol~\cite{TasSZMKBN24} eliminates dispute timers and achieves constant-size on-chain communication.
+The seller posts a KZG polynomial commitment~\cite{KateZG10} to the data together with a constant-size \emph{Verifiable Encryption of Committed Knowledge} (VECK) proof showing that the ciphertexts sent to the buyer correctly encrypt the committed evaluations.
+The buyer verifies this proof, escrows the payment on-chain, and later decrypts using a key posted by the seller—without any dispute phase.

-The core barrier limiting practical deployment of FDE is its substantial computational overhead.
-The VECK proofs introduced by Taş et al.~\cite{TasSZMKBN24} incur high computational costs for both prover and verifier.
-Even for small files (e.g., 128\,KiB), generating the VECK proof alone requires over 40 seconds, while verification takes approximately 34 seconds on commodity hardware.\footnote{Figure~6 in~\cite{TasSZMKBN24}; measurements for the ElGamal-based VECK protocol.} Extrapolating these runtimes, exchanging just a 128\,MiB file would demand roughly 11 hours of proof generation and over 9 hours of verification, rendering large-scale deployments impractical for common use-cases such as AI model distribution or genomic data transfers.
+A main target application is Ethereum’s ProtoDanksharding data-availability layer.
+After blob data expires from the L1 chain, archival nodes may continue storing it while the chain retains only a short KZG commitment~\cite{TasSZMKBN24}.
+A user who later wishes to recover the blob runs an FDE instance with such a node: the node uses VECK to prove that its encrypted file is consistent with the commitment, the user escrows payment on-chain, and the node is paid only upon revealing the decryption key, yielding a trust-minimized market for historical blob data.

-Communication overhead further compounds this challenge.
-The ElGamal- and Paillier-based implementations in~\cite{TasSZMKBN24} inflate ciphertext sizes by 10--50$\times$ relative to the original data, significantly increasing bandwidth usage and limiting practicality for large-file transfers.
+A primary obstacle to practical FDE deployment is computational overhead.
+In the implementation of~\cite{TasSZMKBN24}, verifying the ElGamal-based VECK proof for a \(128\,\mathrm{KiB}\) file (i.e., \(4096\) BLS12-381 field elements) takes about \(34.15\,\mathrm{s}\).
+On our hardware, the same verification completes in roughly \(8.84\,\mathrm{s}\).
+Over the range of file sizes we tested, verification time grows essentially linearly in the number of elements; under this scaling, verification would take on the order of \(2.5\) hours for a \(128\,\mathrm{MiB}\) file and about \(20\) hours for a \(1\,\mathrm{GiB}\) file.

-\textbf{Our contributions.} In this work, we introduce significant improvements to FDE, reducing computational and communication costs dramatically, making it practical for gigabyte-scale files while maintaining its original strong fairness and atomicity guarantees.
-Our enhancements are driven by two key insights:
+Communication overhead further compounds the challenge: the ElGamal-based FDE implementation expands transmitted data by about \(10\times\) relative to plaintext, which is prohibitive for large-file transfers~\cite{TasSZMKBN24}.